-Coulter was the representative for Pennsylvania’s 19th congressional district and was a Jackson.
+Coulter was the representative for Pennsylvania’s 19th congressional district as a Jackson.
 He served from 1833 to 1835.

 He was previously the representative for Pennsylvania’s 17th congressional district as a Jackson from 1831 to 1833; the representative for Pennsylvania’s 17th congressional district as a Jackson from 1829 to 1831; and the representative for Pennsylvania’s 17th congressional district as a Jackson from 1827 to 1829.